Privacy Policy

 Your data is stored across multiple secure services, each chosen for its specific strengths:

-• PostgreSQL — Structured data (accounts, groups, attendance, prayer history) is stored in a PostgreSQL database with Row-Level Security (RLS) enforcing complete multi-tenant data isolation at the database level.
+• PostgreSQL — Structured data (accounts, groups, attendance, prayer history, consent records, Ask Flock conversations, AI-analysis results, search text, and embeddings) is stored in PostgreSQL with Row-Level Security (RLS) enforcing multi-tenant data isolation at the database level.

 • Google Firebase / Firestore — Real-time data (chat messages, prayer wall updates, notifications) is stored in Google Firestore with organization-scoped security rules.